LesterAGarciaA97/LesterAGarciaA97/README.md

 # 🖥 Junior software developer

-Hi, I'm Lester García, a passionate junior software developer from Guatemala.
+Hi, I am Lester García, a passionate junior software developer from Guatemala.

 ## I am passionate about